- An S corporation isn't a business entity like an LLC; it's an elected tax status.

-- LLC owners must pay self-employment tax (12.4% for Social Security; 2.9% for Medicare), while S-corp owners can pay less self-employment tax, provided the individual is paid a reasonable salary.
+- LLC owners must pay self-employment taxes for all income.
+S-corp owners may pay less on this tax, provided they pay themselves a "reasonable salary."

 - LLCs can have an unlimited number of members, while S-corps are limited to 100 shareholders.

 - This article is for entrepreneurs who are trying to decide whether they should structure their business as an LLC or S corporation.

 When starting a business, you have several types of business entities to choose from.
 LLCs and S corporations are popular options, but they differ in many ways, from taxes to management structure.
 In some instances, a business may even be both an LLC and an S-corp.
 Here's what you need to know about these business types and their differences before you decide which is right for your business.

 An LLC, which stands for "limited liability company," is a business structure that protects the personal assets of the business's owners (referred to as "members").
 If the business gets tangled in legal troubles or is sued by a debt collector, the plaintiff or creditor can only go after the business's assets, not the personal assets of the LLC members.

 If the LLC is taxed as a sole proprietorship, it has the tax advantages of being a pass-through entity, which means its profits "pass through" the business to the LLC members, so they can report the profits on their personal tax returns rather than filing a corporate tax return.
 The LLC members must pay self-employment tax on their income.